mankenavenkatesh/CustomBlockchain/README.md

 - Block Rewards
 - Gas fee
-- Coinbase Transactions
+- Coinbase Account Transfer

 ## Block Rewards

 #### Q. In a P2P network how are new DummyCoins Generated or mined?
 **Solution -**
- - Every mined block will have a block reward which is added as part of coinbase transaction.
+ - Every mined block will have a block reward which is added to coinbase Accont as part of block mining.
  - This block reward is nothing but new Dummy Coins.
  - This block reward keep changing over a time period based on block height.
- - This block reward goes to the miner as part of coinbase transactions.

 #### Q. what if miner simply reward themselves excess of the block reward and total transaction fee?